-PLAY WITH THE CODE
+PLAY WITH THE CODE Now let's try playing with the code!

-Let's try writing our own code!
 Start by changing the pause times:

 Upload this new code to the Chibi Chip using the procedure starting at step 5 on page 2-4 and see what happens.